 My mum planned another trip to England.
 I was so excited I could hardly contain myself.
 I was a bottle ready to pop.
 I couldn’t wait to return to London to see people that look like me, to see the vibrant city full of lights, shops and simply full of life.
 London is exactly like me, so much energy, so much variety and so exciting.
 Geneva in the other hand is so quiet and boring compared to London.
 Of course, I was bragging to my classmates that I was going to London.
 I always liked attention and standing out from the crowd.
 My classmates and teachers were used to that and often allowed me to be in the spot light.
 I don’t know why I love being at the center of attention and loving the limelight too much to this day.
-Perhaps is due to getting that so much from my dad.
+Perhaps that was due to getting that so much from my dad.

 Our return to England, coincided with a shocking tragedy that will take centre stage in that moment in England and for decades to come.
 The tragedy not only would shock the UK, but it would shock the whole world.
 In a way, I would feel so connected to that tragedy in more ways than one.